nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* The first word in the command string actually specifies which command we are invoking.
-For example, `help` specifies that we are invoking the `help` command, while `adduser -n John Doe` specifies that we are using the `adduser` command.
+* The first word in the command string actually specifies which command you are invoking.
+For example, `help` specifies that you are invoking the `help` command, while `adduser -n John Doe` specifies that you are using the `adduser` command.

 * Items in square brackets are parameters that must be passed into the command.<br>